rodrigokang/profile/README.md

 The portfolio includes applications in customer analytics, financial modeling, quantum simulations, and computational physics, bridging theoretical research with practical implementation.

 ### 📄 [Curriculum Vitae](./cv)
-Contains my CV.
+This folder contains the LaTeX source code for my CV, which can be compiled with `pdflatex` to generate a PDF.
-This section summarizes my academic background, professional experience, and technical expertise in a clean, exportable format.
+It summarizes my academic background, professional experience, and technical skills in a clean and professional format.

 ### 🌐 [Personal Website](./personal_website)
 The source code for my personal website built with Quarto, which integrates my portfolio, publications, and blog posts into a unified and dynamic space.